Anmol2112-sys/Anmol2112-sys/README.md

 ## 🎯 About Me

 Hi!
-I'm **Anmol**, a passionate student with expertise in **C++**, **data engineer**.
+I'm **Anmol**, a passionate student with expertise in **C++**, **data engineering**.
 I specialize in building robust applications ranging from secure authentication systems to audio processing tools, while leveraging data analytics techniques to solve real-world problems.

 - 💻 Expert in C++ for system programming and performance-critical applications
 - 📊 Skilled in data analytics, predictive modeling, machine learning, and Amazon Web Services